19hours/sg-statutes/Acts/ISEAS – Yusof Ishak Institute Act.md

 ### Constitution of Board of Trustees

-4\.—(1) There is hereby constituted a body corporate to be known as “the Board of Trustees of the Institute of Southeast Asian Studies”, which —
+4\.—(1) There is hereby constituted a body corporate to be known as the Board of Trustees of the Institute of Southeast Asian Studies, which —

 (a) shall have perpetual succession;